I am drowning in messages and I don't know what to do.

 I discovered (in general) that no matter which system you find which helps keep YOU organized and in order, unless everyone else you communicate with uses the same system, you’re stuck in the abysmal black hole that is message hell.
 I am troubled by this.
-The more busy I get, the more business I acquire, the more messages there are to field and manage.
+The busier I get, the more business I acquire, the more messages there are to field and manage.
 Ultimately, messaging becomes harder to keep track of.

 I used to say I would give anything to get rid of email.
-That’s all I wanted, but couldn’t imagine a world without it.
+That's all I wanted but couldn't imagine a world without it.
 However, after trying so many alternate methods, I find that email ultimately is (for now) the most practical way to track, file, and validate business communications – short of resorting to using snail mail, and who the hell wants to do that? (sorry USPS)

 I haven’t found a better solution, yet.
 I do my best to follow along with trends, new services I discover, and what clients, colleagues, friends, and the “not to tech savvy” folks are doing.
-It seems crazy but I discovered I have to use pretty much all the above mentioned communication methods for fear of missing important messages and I am not keen on that.
+It seems crazy but I discovered I have to use pretty much all the above-mentioned communication methods for fear of missing important messages and I am not keen on that.

 So yes, I have been abducted by email and all the other methods that seem to have been forced upon me.